 MERC 308 Black is the higher-end version of the RX 6600 XT from XFX.
 In their Speedster series they also have QICK 308, as well as SWFT 210, if you want so save a little bit of money.

-In this video we will focus on the card we have in front of us.
+In this article we will focus on the card we have in front of us.
 It features a custom three fan design which pushes air towards aluminium heatsink with four piece nickel plated copper heat pipes.
 If we look closer we see a passthrough design which allows better heat dissipation.

 This card features an all-black colour scheme, and it’s nice to see that it has an included back plate to keep it in line with the theme, with one exception - the label with the manufacturer's serial number is crooked and it really bothers me.